maniospas/Blombly/docs/material/design.md

 down to coding, and not miss out on anything important.

 !!! info
-    Although part of the standard library, this promise does not carry over to shipped macros like  `in` `default` `=>` `assert`.
+    Although part of the standard library, the macros `in` `default` `=>` `assert` need to be understood to get coding.
-    These are not part of the main language only because I am trying to move as much stuff I can outside the virtual machine to give people the option to tinker with the language itself if they want to.
+    However, these are part of the language and are implemented within the standard library only because I am trying to move as much stuff I can outside the virtual machine to allow tinkering with the language.
-    Such macros are covered extensively in the user guide and can be basically considered part of the language.
+    Such macros are covered extensively in the user guide.